Unlocking Teen Character and Emotions

-In this Q & A, Senior Writer for the CPTC, Allison Gilbert, has a far-reaching conversation with David DeSteno, Professor of Psychology at Northeastern University and Director of the Social Emotions Lab, a multi-college consortium dedicated to exploring character and emotions.
+In this Q&A, Senior Writer for the CPTC, Allison Gilbert, has a far-reaching conversation with Dr. David DeSteno, Professor of Psychology at Northeastern University and Director of the Social Emotions Lab, a multi-college consortium dedicated to exploring character and emotions.
 He is also the author of Emotional Success, The Truth About Trust, and co-author of Out of Character.

 Allison Gilbert: Your research shows character is far from fixed; It’s actually fluid.
 What do you mean by this?